-Another important factor in 2016 is the easing of the sanctions that have restricted the development of the Iranian consumer electronics market.
-Supply and competition are set to increase following the removal of sanctions, but BMI cautions that the benefit could be distributed over the short-to-medium term rather than a one-time windfall, as exporting to Iran remains a huge logistical challenge and vendors are understandably cautious about the political and security backdrop to sanctions.
-There will be a delay before new distribution channels are developed, particularly outside the main urban areas.
-There will be some benefit in 2016, with
+Although the overall outlook for device sales is quite weak in Iran in 2016, positive signs are emerging as a result of the easing of the sanctions that have restricted the development of the Iranian consumer electronics market.
+Supply and competition are set to increase following the removal of sanctions, but we caution that the benefit could be distributed over the short-to-medium term rather than a one-time windfall, as exporting to Iran remains a huge logistical challenge and vendors are understandably cautious about the political and security backdrop to sanctions.
+It will take time for new distribution channels to be developed, particularly outside the main urban areas, and our core scenario is for the positive from sanctions easing to contribute from 2017.